abbassabeti/Bitpanda-Test/Readme.md

 This app also supports dark mode and there are some animations implemented for the changes in the screens (see filters button in the overall tab and also updates of the tableView cells).

+I also have written some UnitTests for the logic parts of the app which is available under a sub project, named BitPandaUnitTests in the main project.

 ## Author

 Abbas SabetiNezhad, abbassabetinejad@gmail.com